Why should you use a lever hoist?

 Which lever hoist should you use?

-- Use an economy model when initial cost is important but repairability and high efficiency are not.
+- Use an economy model when initial cost is important but reparability and

 - Use a premium model when dependability and quality are important considerations.

-- Use one with a rated capacity no greater than the structure on which it will be placed.
+- Use one with a rated capacity no greater than the structure on which it

 - Use one with a capacity sufficient for the job at hand.